Skip to main content

 Revenue attribution

-Use Revenue attribution and start tracking how many of your campaign clicks are converting into revenue.
+Use Revenue attribution to track how many campaign clicks convert into revenue.

 Written by Gareth Burroughes